d3vzer0/OpenGraph-dlt/opengraph_dlt/sources/kubernetes/README.md

 ## Tips

-- The collector assumes the kubeconfig context’s cluster name should be stored on every node; override by passing a different `cluster` argument if you use the Python API (`kubernetes_resources(kube_config=..., cluster="....")`).
+- The collector assumes the kubeconfig context’s cluster name;
-- For offline troubleshooting, inspect the JSONL files directly and/or query `lookup.duckdb` with DuckDB CLI or UI
+- For offline troubleshooting, inspect the JSONL files directly and/or query `lookup.duckdb` with DuckDB CLI or UI.
+You can use the following SQL query to import the JSON files directly: `SELECT * FROM read_json('output/kubernetes/<resource_type>/**/*.jsonl.gz');`.